valehdba/CV/ats_friendly_cv.md

 - Ensure database security compliance and manage user access controls.
 - Support Linux (RHEL/CentOS) system administration for database environments.

+**Database Administrator & Consultant (Part-time) **
+Kibrit LLC - Software Development Company, Baku, Azerbaijan
+Nov 2023 – Present
+- Planning and migration of the Database from Oracle to PostgreSQL.
+- Upgraded PostgreSQL database from old version to new major version.
+- Installed and configured new PostgreSQL database Servers.
+- Designed and implemented backup and disaster recovery plans for clients.
+- Prepared scripts for migration and configured the DB for optimal migration speed with minimum downtime.
+After migration, reconfigured the DB for optimal OLTP performance.
+- Configured Replication, Physical, and logical Backups to the remote backup server.
+- Converted the required big tables to partitioned tables.
+- Installed and configured useful PostgreSQL extensions and monitoring tools.

 **Freelance Database Administrator & Consultant**
-Remote
-2015 – 2018
+LSIM LLC - Mobile SMS provider, Baku, Azerbaijan
+Sep 2023 – Present
+- Provided performance-tuning services to optimize existing database environments.

-- Provided remote Oracle and PostgreSQL database administration for SMEs and startups, ensuring system stability and data integrity.
+- Provided remote Oracle and MySQL database administration, ensuring system stability and data integrity.
 - Designed and implemented backup and disaster recovery plans for clients.
-- Provided performance-tuning services to optimize existing database environments.

-**Part-time Database Administrator & Consultant**
-Kibrit LLC, Baku, Azerbaijan
-Nov 2023 – Present
-Planning and migration of the Database from Oracle to PostgreSQL.
-Upgraded PostgreSQL database from old version to new major version.
-Installed and configured new PostgreSQL database Servers.
-Prepared scripts for migration and configured the DB for optimal migration speed with minimum downtime.
-After migration, reconfigured the DB for optimal OLTP performance.
-Configured Replication, Physical, and logical Backups to the remote backup server.
-Converted the required big tables to partitioned tables.
-Installed and configured useful PostgreSQL extensions and monitoring tools.
+- Monitoring, troubleshooting, and support of 24/7 mission-critical Oracle and MySQL databases

 **Technical Skills**